Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Introduction

 \subsection{Goals}

-The idea of the present article follows previous ideas in joint works of the first author in \cite{FF92} and in \cite{BBFLT13, BFL16, ACF22} and the line of work \cite{CG17, CGL20,CDGG21,CN22}: Suppose we have a deformable family of vertex algebras $\V^\kappa$, which in the semiclassical limit $\kappa\to \infty$ acquires a large central subalgebra $\mathcal{Z}(\V^\kappa)$, which is the ring of functions of some space $X$ of classical analytical objects with a composition law.
-In our cases this will be the space of $\g$-connections resp. $\g$-opers.
-Then the vertex algebra $\V^\infty$ and its modules can be considered to be fiber bundles over $X$, where the fibre $\V^\infty|_x$ at a point $x\in X$ is given by a quotient $\V^\infty/(Z-Z(x))_{Z\in \mathcal{Z}}$.
-The zero-fiber $\V^\infty|_0$ is again a vertex algebra, and all other fibers are modules over it.
+The idea of the present article follows previous ideas in joint work of the first author in \cite{FF92} and in \cite{BBFLT13, BFL16, ACF22} and the line of work \cite{CG17, CGL20,CDGG21,CN22}: Suppose we have a deformable family of vertex algebras $\V^\kappa$, which in the semiclassical limit $\kappa\to \infty$ acquires a big central subalgebra $\mathcal{Z}(\V^\infty)$, which coincides with the ring of functions $\mathcal{O}(X)$ of some space $X$.
+The reader should have in mind for $X$ a Lie group.
+Strictly speaking, in our case $X$ will be the space of $\g$-connections (resp. $\g$-opers) on a formal punctured disc, up to regular coordinate transformations $G((t))$, with composition law(s) given by $\g$-connections on a $3$-punctured sphere with prescribed expansions around the punctures.
+In the case of regular singularities such connections can be classified in terms of their monodromy, which is an element in the Lie group $G$, and up to conjugation in the Borel subgroup $B$.
+The existence and essentially uniqueness of a $\g$-connection on a $3$-punctured sphere with prescribed monodromies reproduces the group law in $G$ and $B$.

-However, it is an important observation that, in contrast to ring theory, the other fibres $\V^\infty|_x$ are no proper modules over $\V^\infty|_0$, but rather twisted modules, meaning that their vertex operator contains multivalued functions in the complex variable $z$, due to the nontrivial braiding present.
-Spoken more categorically, we would presume that the result is a $G$-graded tensor category of representation (with $G$-crossed braiding, see \cite{ENOM09}), where $G$ in our case should be equivalence classes of $\g$-connections resp. $\g$-opers up to regular coordinate transformations.
-For example, regular singular connections up to regular coordinate transformations are parameterized by elements in the Lie group $G$.
+For such a vertex algebra $\V^\infty$ with big central subalgebra $\mathcal{O}(X)$, the vertex algebra itself and its modules can be considered to be fiber bundles over $X$, where the fibre $\V^\infty|_x$ at a point $x\in X$ is given by a quotient $\V^\infty/(Z-Z(x))_{Z\in \mathcal{Z}(\V^\infty)}$.
+The fibre at zero $\V^\infty|_0$ (resp. the identity in the Lie group) is again a vertex algebra, and all other fibers are modules over it.
+However, it is an important observation that for a vertex algebra with a large central subalgebra, in contrast to an algebra with a large central subalgebra, the other fibres $\V^\infty|_x$ are no proper modules over $\V^\infty|_0$, but rather twisted modules, meaning that their vertex operator contains multivalued functions in the complex variable $z$, due to the nontrivial braiding present.
+Spoken more categorically, the fibres should be modules in a $X$-graded tensor category with crossed braiding, see \cite{ENOM09}.